Are you longing to explore the sunny side of the Alps? If you’re one of the lucky few jetting off to this hidden gem, you’ve come to the right place…

 South Tyrol bathes in 300 days of sunshine per year.
 All that heavenly light bestows on travelers an Alpine-Mediterranean oasis ripe for adventure and relaxation.

 We were once caught in a spring rainstorm while hiking along a Waalweg.
-When we set out on the trail, it was a picture perfect day with just a few clouds lingering above us.
+When we set out on the trail, it was a picture-perfect day with just a few clouds lingering above us.
 Two hours later that all changed.
 The rain came out of nowhere.
 An ungodly amount of it.
+Then it turned to snow.
 We were forced to sprint for 15 minutes to a hut set off the trail.

 Fortunately, the host at the hut removed the chill from our bones with ample amounts of Schnapps.
 That, of course, led to another unanticipated adventure: hiking back to the trailhead on liquor-challenged legs.